 Unless you live in a tropical or sub-tropical region, you’ll be growing tangerines in a pot.
 While they withstand cold temperatures better than most citrus, they still can’t survive a hard freeze.
 Even in warmer climates, it’s best to choose a sheltered place for planting.
 Tangerine tree growth is dependent on lots of sun, so choose a sunny spot as well.

 You might be tempted to try growing tangerines from seed, but in all likelihood, the tangerine trees that result from your efforts won’t bear the fruit you’re expecting.
-Much better to purchase your tangerine trees from a reputable nursery.
-The plant will be grafted onto a rootstock and already have a year or two’s growth.
+It’s much better to purchase your tangerine trees from a reputable nursery.
+The plant will be grafted onto a rootstock and already have a year or two of growth.

 To know how to grow tangerines best, you’ll need to gather a few things before you unwrap your tree.
 First, you’ll need a container that leaves plenty of room for growth.
 While potted citrus trees don’t mind being a little pot bound, you want to give your growing tangerine’s roots plenty of room to expand.
 Don’t go overboard.
-Just make sure there are a few inches of free soil around the root ball than there was in the container it came in.
+Just make sure there are a few inches (8 cm.) of free soil around the root ball than there was in the container it came in.

 Which brings us to the second item before planting.
 Tangerine trees like a neutral soil pH, so it’s a good idea to wash off as much of the peat around the root ball as you can.
 Most good potting soils are already neutral and the addition of peat can drive the pH into the acid range.

 Place your tree into the pot and fill the area around the roots with soil.
 Set the tree at the same level as it came from the nursery and tamp the soil down well.
 Young tangerine trees need plenty of water until they’re settled in their new home.
-Keep the soil moist, but not wet, for at least a week or two and the water regularly.
+Keep the soil moist, but not wet, for at least a week or two and then water regularly.

 How to Care for a Tangerine Tree